wolfgangj/stic/README.md

 </div>
 ```

+The usage of the `stic.rb` script is: `./stic.rb example.stic >example.html`

-Automatically generating the matching tags for classes is nice,
+Automatically generating the matching tags for classes might be nice,
   but to get valid HTML, we also need the `html-head-body` mumbo-jumbo.
 This includes some tags which should not have a class attribute.
-This can be done by using the percent sign `%`.
+This can be done by using the percent sign `%` (which you also can combine with classes):
-This can be combined with classes:

 ```
 ;; example2.stic